j4nk3e/alchemy_pub/priv/pages/Home.md

 - In the middle, [Posts](#posts) are ordered by date
 - On the bottom, the list of page tags is shown

 Menu navigation is handled by Phoenix LiveView `patch` actions.
-This means navigating the menu does not trigger a full page reload, it only fetches the new content using websockets and swaps out the relevent parts.
+This means navigating the menu does not trigger a full page reload, it only fetches the new content using websockets and swaps out the relevant parts.

 You can set up the page structure as follows.